blakegarretson/essentials/main.md

 # Gaming

-*I’m not going to list actual games here, but rather just some gaming related software which facilitates playing games.*
+*I’m not going to list game stores (e.g. Steam, GOG, Epic, etc.) or actual games here, but rather just some gaming related software which facilitates playing games.*

-## Games Launchers

-- [Steam](http://store.steampowered.com/): Must-have for PC gaming.
-I prefer Steam every time I have a choice.
-- [GOG Galaxy](https://www.gog.com/galaxy) is the official launcher for games bought on GoG.com, but it also serves as a decent universal game library since it will work with any PC game regardless of where it was bought.
-- [Epic Games](https://www.epicgames.com/): I’m mostly here for the free games.
-Occasionally there are exclusives or sales that might be worth using the Epic store.

 ## Console Emulation

 - [RetroArch](https://www.retroarch.com/) has you covered if you’re looking to play some old school games from retro systems like the Atari 2600, NES, SNES, and many more.
 - [OpenEmu](https://openemu.org/) is a slick emulator for the Mac.
 It is easy to use and works great. **(Mac)**

-## Game… um… Enhancement
+## Game “Trainer”

 - [Cheat Engine](https://www.cheatengine.org/): Okay, look, I don’t hate fun, but I have limited time for gaming, so sometimes when I’m enjoying the story of a single-player game but it’s kind of grindy, I’ll use Cheat Engine to give myself resources or something to reduce grinding.
 It’s not trivial to figure out, but it can do amazing things.